mohitpai/journey-optimizer.en/help/using/email/aem-templates.md

 * **Experience Manager settings**

-    This capability is available starting Adobe Experience Manager 6.5.14.
-You must connect to Adobe Experience Manager Sites on your Managed Services Author environment.
+    This capability is available with [Adobe Experience Manager as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/overview/introduction.html){target="_blank"}.

-    As a part of the beta program, the Cloud Service configuration was performed by Adobe in Adobe Experience Manager to connect to Adobe Journey Optimizer.
+    As a part of the beta program, the Cloud Service configuration is performed by Adobe in Adobe Experience Manager to connect to Adobe Journey Optimizer.

 * **Permissions**